Eric C. Osterberg

 Eric’s commercial litigation experience includes representing investor funds, directors and companies in lawsuits involving fraud, breach of fiduciary duty, and violation of federal and state regulations; representing insurance industry participants and regulators; and representing vendors and purchasers in cases involving failed computer systems.

-Eric serves as “outside general counsel” to a telecom start-up and help a variety of new businesses identify which of their legal challenges and opportunities require immediate attention and which can be addressed later in the business cycle.
+Eric serves as “outside general counsel” to a telecom start-up and helps a variety of new businesses identify which of their legal challenges and opportunities require immediate attention and which can be addressed later in the business cycle.
 In that capacity, he also helps businesses formulate privacy policies and terms of service for their websites, and evaluate product liability and advertising risks with respect to the launch of new products.

 Before Osterberg LLC

 Eric began his career in New York City with his father in 1993 at the intellectual property boutique Abeles Clark Osterberg & Prager.
 Later, Eric worked in the New York City offices of two large firms where he continued focusing on intellectual property litigation, licensing and counseling.
 Eric moved his principal office to Stamford in 2005 so that he could be closer to his home in Wilton, CT, yet still easily reach his clients and the federal courthouses in New York City.
 Eventually, he started his own firm in Stamford, which he managed until he joined Fox Rothschild in 2009, and then formed Osterberg LLC in 2012.

 Beyond the Courtroom